adbrebs/rnn_reader/README.md

-# Attentive reader from "Teaching Machines to Read and Comprehend"
+# Fast attentive reader from "Teaching Machines to Read and Comprehend"
 Lasagne/Theano implementation of the attentive reader of the following paper from Google DeepMind in Theano/Lasagne.

 [Teaching Machines to Read and Comprehend](http://arxiv.org/abs/1506.03340),